parisni/mimic-omop-guidelines/01-introduction.rst

 from MIMICIII to MIMICIII-OMOP with standardized mapping concept is important and was hightly supported by the MIT.
 (4)

-In this article we provide a example of Extract Transform Load (ELT) implementation of electronic health records (EHR) in intensive care unit by transforming the all MIMIC-III database (expected high frequency datas) to OMOP CDM version 5.3 (last version in date).
+In this article we provide a example of Freely postgreSQL Extract Transform Load (ELT) implementation of electronic health records (EHR) in intensive care unit by transforming the all MIMIC-III database (expected high frequency datas) to OMOP CDM version 5.3 (last version in date).